-Every degree-seeking student must fulfill the graduation requirements of a faculty-approved department or group major.
+Every degree-seeking student must fulfill the graduation requirements of a faculty-approved department or interdisciplinary major.
 Official admission to a major program requires the formal approval of a department or program advisor and the completion of a declaration form.

 Normally, Providence allows all students to take the first course of their declared major during the second semester of their freshman year.
-Students who are undecided about a major should begin with core requirements until they decide on a major.
+Students who are undecided about a major should continue taking courses in the Core Liberal Arts Curriculum until they decide on a major.